 The Prize for Getting Gold in All National B License Tests

 Aside from getting one step closer to the Hard Work Pays Off trophy, you will also get the ’91 Mitsubishi GTO Twin Turbo as your prize for getting all gold on the National B License Tests.
 This is the same car you used in the B-2 license test.
 Congratulations on getting gold on all National B License Tests!

-Up next, it’s time to get gold in all A License Tests in Gran Turismo 7.
+Up next, it’s time to learn how to get gold in the A License Tests.

 Although seemingly mundane to an experienced driver, the National B License Tests are a great stepping stone for beginners to learn about the characteristics of the different drivetrains of cars.

-It also demonstrates how increasing a car’s power directly affects how it handles by doing 2 similar tests back-to-back, one with the low-powered car and one that is more sporty.
+It also demonstrates how increasing a car’s power directly affects how it handles by doing 2 similar tests back-to-back, one with the low-powered car and one that is sportier.